 SVG files have to be made in a program outside of Design Space, like Inkscape.
 You cannot save a design you created in Cricut Design Space as a SVG file.

 Websites with FREE SVG files

-In the list below, I am going to list some sites where you can get free SVG files and are a good high quality images.
+In the list below, I am going to share some sites where you can get free SVG files and are a good high quality images.
 Just click on the name to be taken to the site to view their SVG files.
-If you are buying a SVG from someone, please read the reviews.
+If you are buying a SVG from someone NOT listed below, please read the reviews.
 Not everyone knows how to create a SVG so that the colors are broken into layers for you.

 Craft House SVG

 You can save 10% when you use my coupon code SHAWNMOSCH

 MyCraftSource – Additionally, if you make any purchases from MyCraftSource you can use coupon code ShawnMosch at check out to save 5%